Mission and Evangelism (ME)

 The course will investigate theological, philosophical and anthropological foundations of leadership and culture.
 These foundational issues will inform the practice of developing multicultural leaders and working under leaders from different cultures.
 Special emphasis will be given to the missionary role of multicultural leadership in a world where missionaries from every country of the world are partnering with missionaries and church leaders from every country of the world.

-This seminar examines the roots and current developments Christian theologizing within the context of world Christianity.
-It seeks to help students explore the nature and methodology of theology in the contemporary world, the effects of cultures and intercultural differences on the theological process and the development of globally informed theology.
-Students are encouraged to develop an approach to Christian theology that is relevant, orthodox, and creative, and to cultivate a lifelong commitment to scholarship and writing.
+This seminar examines the roots and current developments of Christian theologizing within the context of world Christianity.
+It seeks to help students explore the nature and methodology of theology in the contemporary world, the effects of culture and intercultural differences on the theological process and the development of globally informed theology.
+Students are encouraged to develop and approach to Christian theology that is relevant, orthodox, and creative, and to cultivate a lifelong commitment to scholarship and writing.

-Understanding of human cultural and psychological realities related to culture, ethics, values and social change.
-This includes topics such as sin, guilt, shame, conscience and morality etc. Cultural and psychological understandings are integrated with biblical and theological understandings to communicate the gospel and disciple believers in a manner which is intelligible, subjectively relevant, and meaningful to people of specific cultures.
+Understanding of human cultural and psychological realities related to culture, ethics, values, and social change.
+This includes topics such as sin, guilt, shame, conscience, and morality.
+Cultural and psychological understandings are integrated with biblical and theological understandings to communicate the gospel and to disciple believers in a manner which is intelligible, subjectively relevant, and meaningful to people of specific cultures.

 The past three centuries have produced far-reaching social and intellectual transformation, initially in the West and now increasingly worldwide, which have significantly affected traditional religions and also produced an array of new religious movements and alternative spiritualities.
 Modernization, secularization, globalization, colonialism, and nationalism, as well as various counter-modernizing movements, all have had an impact upon current religious realities.
 Theoretical issues in the relevant literature, as well as specific application to particular Islamic, Hindu, or Buddhist contexts, will be considered.
 Implications of these patterns for Christian ministry and mission will be explored.